Laith-GLaDOS/CoffeeDB/README.md

 # Laith-GLaDOS/CoffeeDB
 CoffeeDB is a blazingly-fast key-value store
-It does all key-value operations in RAM but it saves changes to disk after committing in RAM so that when CoffeeDB is restarted, the keys persist
+It does all key-value operations in RAM for extra speed but it persists keys in disk too

 # Notes:
  - This is a WIP (Work In Progress)